Yichuans/datasheet-format-pelican-md/MD_ready/pelican_Yemen - Socotra.md

 Cheung, C. & DeVantier, L. with Van Damme, K.(2006). *Sokotra.
 A Natural History of the Islands and their People*.
 Odyssey Books, Hong Kong.
 408 pp.

 Devantier, L.*et al.* (2004).
-Reef-building corals and coral communities of the Socotra Islands, Yemen:

-A zoogeographic ‘crossroads’ in the Arabian Sea. *Fauna of Arabia,* 20: 117-168.
+Reef-building corals and coral communities of the Socotra Islands, Yemen: A zoogeographic ‘crossroads’ in the Arabian Sea. *Fauna of Arabia,* 20: 117-168.

 Di Micco De Santo, T. & Zandri, E. (2004).
 Main features of the Socotra Archipelago and ongoing conservation efforts. *Fauna of Arabia*, 20: 1-19.

 Doe, B.(1992). *Soqotra: Island of Tranquillity*.
 81 plates.
 Immel Publishing Ltd, London.
 219 pp.

-El-Eryani, A. (2008). *Clarifications re the IUCN Evaluation Socotra Archipelago (Yemen) Nominated*

-*for Inclusion on the World Heritage List*..
-Letter to IUCN and UNESCO from the Minister of Water and
+El-Eryani, A. (2008). *Clarifications re the IUCN Evaluation Socotra Archipelago (Yemen) Nominated for Inclusion on the World Heritage List*..
+Letter to IUCN and UNESCO from the Minister of Water and Environment.

-Environment.

 Evans, M. (2000). *Royal Botanic Gardens of Edinburgh,UK.
 Multidisciplinary Expedition Final Report – Zoology.* UNDP/GEF/EPA Project Report, Sana’a, Yemen.
 (Unpublished)

 Fleitmann, D*. et al*.
 (2004).
-Geology and Quaternary climate history of Socotra.*Fauna of Arabia,* 20:
+Geology and Quaternary climate history of Socotra.*Fauna of Arabia,* 20:27-43.

-27-43.

 Forbes, H.O.
 (1903).
 Natural history of Soqotra and Abd-El-Kuri. *Bull.Liverpool Mus*.
 (Spec.
 Bull.): 1-598, Liverpool.